-Please note some participants may be reluctant to seek care from a medical doctor, or to take medications that are common in the U.S., including pain relievers and cough medicine.
-They may have a distrust of physicians in general, or feel that it is better to heal oneself in time through non-medicinal measures, such as more rest, or eating a healthy diet.
-If you feel it is necessary to take your participant to the doctor, keep in mind that this may be a less routine occurrence for him or her than in would be for you, or the typical U.S. student.
-As such, he or she may need additional support and encouragement in the process.
+Please note some participants may be reluctant to seek care from a medical doctor or to take medications that are common in the U.S., including pain relievers and cough medicine.
+They may have a distrust of physicians or feel that it is better to heal oneself in time through non-medicinal measures such as rest or maintaining a healthy diet.
+If you feel it is necessary to take the participant to the doctor, keep in mind that this may be a less routine occurrence for them compared to a typical U.S. teenager.
+As such, they may need additional support and encouragement in the process.

 Serious Illness and Hospital Admittance

-Serious illness and hospital admittance must be reported immediately to AFS National Service Center staff or the AFS Duty Officer (if after hours).
-The information will be conveyed to the participant’s natural family via the AFS Partner Office in the participant’s home country.
+Serious illness and hospital admittance must be reported immediately to AFS-USA staff or the AFS Duty Officer (if after business hours).
+This information will be shared with the participant’s natural family via the AFS Partner Office in the participant’s home country.

-If an AFS participant is admitted to a hospital, this must be reported to an AFS office immediately in order to inform natural parents in the partner country.
-It is important to have the following information when making the report:
+If an AFS participant is admitted to a hospital, it is important to have the following information when making the report:

 - Name and country of participant

-- Date of accident or commencement of illness that led to hospitalization
+- Date of accident or commencement of illness/injury that led to hospitalization

 - Date and approximate time of hospitalization